zusammenfassung zur aec diskussion 18:00 - 20:00

 nationalism.
 Japan is going similar ways.
 It isbound into a political

-reorientation towards the pre-war era fostering the establishment of a
+reorientation towards the pre-war era fostering the establishment of

 traditionalistic and conservative political regime based in national